We became known as the Education Standards Board in 2015–16 and embraced a new visual identity and organisational structure.

 The Compliance and Investigations unit has responsibilities for the investigation of complaint and incident notifications as required under the National Law.
 The unit manages the non-compliance of education and care services and, where necessary, takes compliance action, issues prohibition notices and applies sanctions, as required.
 This unit also manages the cancellations of services and providers and maintains the public register.

-The Regulatory Policy and Strategy unit has responsibilities for developing operational policies on how ESB administers the National Law and state legislation.
+The Regulatory Policy and Strategy unit has responsibilities for developing operational policies on how Education Standards Board administers the National Law and state legislation.
 It also is responsible for the development and oversight of the regulatory action framework, risk identification and mitigation strategies.

 The Schools Regulation unit has responsibilities for the registration and review of all schools (government and non-government), maintenance of the Schools Register, and is the Designated State Authority for recommending schools for registration on CRICOS (Commonwealth Register of Institutions and Courses for Overseas Students), renewal of registration and ongoing monitoring of schools’ compliance under the national Education Services for Overseas Students Act 2000.